-If you enjoy a variety of outdoor activities, from horseback riding to picnics, from cycling to playing with the kids, then ...
+If you enjoy a variety of outdoor activities, from horseback rides to picnics, then this park is for you.
+It has been around ...
 More

 Alum Rock Park

-If you enjoy a variety of outdoor activities, from horseback riding to picnics, from cycling to playing with the kids, then this park is for you.
+If you enjoy a variety of outdoor activities, from horseback rides to picnics, then this park is for you.
 It has been around forever.
-Up at the end of Alum Rock Avenue, the park is buried in the foothills east of San Jose; on the drive there, you pass some impressive mansions.
-There are playgrounds and miles of trails.
+Up at the end of Alum Rock Avenue, the park is buried in the foothills east of San Jose.
+On the drive there, you pass some impressive mansions so keep your eyes open.
+The park features playgrounds and miles of trails.
 It is a very natural setting in which to enjoy leisure activities.
 Admission is free.

 It is the best shady trail of all San Jose parks.
 It is called the Penitencia Creek Trail.
 You can catch it at the main park entrance and walk the whole park on it.
 You can also bike on it.
 From this trail, you can do bird watching, visit the youth science institute, visit the sulfur springs, have a picnic etc. There are water fountains and bathrooms that are along the trail - just in case nature comes knocking at you.
 I would recommend this trail for everyone.
 Felix

 Alum Rock Park is a beautiful, relaxing place to spend your afternoons..There are many trails to explore and a walk up to Eagle Rock is steep, but take your time and you will be rewarded with the site and sounds..Sit and look over the valley, listen to the birds singing and watch squirels scamper around...Bring a lunch and enjoy a rest in any one of the many picnic areas, if your lucky you will also see many deer..they are usually around more in the morning when it is cool and quite.